jotaoncode/admin-devices/README.md

 - The system administrator wants to be able to add a new computer to an employee
 - The system administrator wants to be informed when an employee is assigned 3 or more computers
-- The system administrator wants to be able to get all computers OK
+- The system administrator wants to be able to get all computers
 - The system administrator wants to be able to get all assigned computers for an employee
 - The system administrator wants to be able to get the data of a single computer